bodrick/awesome/TOPICS.md

 *   [requirejs/requirejs](https://github.com/requirejs/requirejs) - A file and module loader for JavaScript
 *   [tjanczuk/edge](https://github.com/tjanczuk/edge) - Run .NET and Node.js code in-process on Windows, MacOS, and Linux
 *   [weareoutman/clockpicker](https://github.com/weareoutman/clockpicker) - A clock-style timepicker for Bootstrap (or jQuery).
 Sorry but no longer maintained.
-*   [scottjehl/picturefill](https://github.com/scottjehl/picturefill) - A responsive image polyfill for \<picture>, srcset, sizes, and more

 ## eslint